 Suggested Read: Best Time to Visit Leh Ladakh in 2025

-While Hanle Observatory is the main attraction, the surrounding region offers several noteworthy sites:
+While Hanle Observatory is the main attraction in the places to visit in Leh Ladakh, the surrounding region offers several noteworthy sites:

 Situated on a hilltop, Hanle Monastery is a 17th-century Tibetan Buddhist gompa belonging to the Drukpa sect.
 The monastery has a bird's-eye view of the valley and provides a glimpse of Ladakh's religious heritage.
 With its serene surroundings and massive structure, it is a place that should not be missed when one visits Hanle observatory.
 The monastery is also an ideal spot for photography and meditation.